VainlyStrain/Vailyn/README.md

 * FIL, containing filenames only (e.g. index.php)
 * PATH, containing directory names only.
 Note that each directory entry MUST end with a "/".
 Also, Vailyn will handle directory permutation for you, so you'll need only single directories in a line.

 If the attacked site is behind a login page, you can supply an authentication cookie via `-c COOKIEFILE`.
+If you want to attack over Tor, use `--tor`.

 #### Phase 1